-Increase DNA mutations
+- Increase DNA mutations

-Increase tumor survival
+- Increase tumor survival

-Increase proliferation, invasion, and migration of cancer cells
+- Increase proliferation, invasion, and migration of cancer cells

-Increase insulin and insulin-like growth factors
+- Increase insulin and insulin-like growth factors

 Insulin is an especially interesting factor in the growth of cancer.
 It is thought to be a powerful growth stimulant especially for breast, prostate, and colon cancers.
 This may be because some cancer cells, like breast cancer cells, have more insulin receptors on their surface allowing them to respond more than normal cells to insulin’s ability to promote growth.